dsanborn16/SeniorDesignProject/WIRING_INSTRUCTIONS.md

 | > 100 feet | Yes | Use 120Ω resistors across A-B at both ends |

 ### Adding Termination Resistors (Optional)
-If you experience communication errors over longer cables:
+If you experience communication errors:
-1. Connect a 120Ω resistor between A and B at the VEX side MAX485
+1. Connect a 120Ω resistor between A and B on the MAX485 module
-2. Connect a 120Ω resistor between A and B at the ESP32 side MAX485

 ---